Contact Information Contact Information

 - Beef: 1,800 gallons – that’s equal to nearly a month’s water use of an average Fort Collins resident.

-How to Save Your Food
+I Feel Happy – How To Save Your Food

 - Plan your meals, make a list, and buy only what you need